Hard Times and Difficult Decisions

 Today we know there is absolutely nothing that can stop this dream from coming true.
 Being stuck at home with your hands tied is often more difficult that the toughest road.
 It was to us, the point that almost destroyed everything.

 We survived though.
-With a last-ditch effort we finished packing and made all our preparations.
+With a last-ditch effort, we finished packing and made all our preparations.
 Then we said our final goodbyes and shed last tears before heading off from home.
 The adventure began.
-On a cold December morning we left Landau and started our journey to Paris.
+On a cold December morning, we left Landau and started our journey to Paris.
 From there, if we were lucky, we would fly to South America.

 Nothing was certain.
 We didn’t have tickets because neither of the two airlines we considered an option were able to confirm the tandem could be transported onboard their planes.
-The travelling became an exhausting struggle to push our limits.
+Traveling became an exhausting struggle to push our limits.
 There was no day when we wouldn’t cycle at least ten hours.
 Surprisingly, it didn’t bother us at all.
 Finally, we were happy.
 For so long we had dreamed about this journey and now, at last, we had put it in motion.

 Thanks to the help of some great people, a noticeable amount of luck and hours of work, we managed to put the tandem and ourselves on a plane to Cayenne.
 Well… almost.
 After arriving in South America, excited to feel the hot, sticky air on our skin, we were brought down to earth quite quickly.
 It turned out that the bike is still in Europe.
 It took 3 long days and a certain amount of nerves before we were able to hit the South American road for the first time.